(This MA degree option integrates the preparation for the Preliminary Education Specialist Instructional Credential - Mild/Moderate)

 - Articulate and recognize state and federal mandates, legal requirements for assessment, Individualized Family Service Program (IFSP), Individualized Education Program (IEP) development and monitoring, services, and instruction of students with disabilities.

-- Examine cross-cultural educational issues in order to determine instructional and assessment strategies that enhance learning of students with mild/moderate disability.
+- Examine cross-cultural educational issues in order to determine instructional and assessment strategies that enhance learning of students with mild to moderate support needs.

-- Integrate research based best practices into instruction of students with mild/moderate disability.
+- Integrate research based best practices into instruction of students with mild to moderate support needs.

 - Communicate, collaborate and consult effectively with individuals with disabilities and their parents, general/special education teachers, related service personnel, and administrators.

-- Demonstrate knowledge and the ability to implement systems that assess, plan, and provide academic and social skill instruction to support positive behavior in students with mild/moderate disabilities.
+- Demonstrate knowledge and the ability to implement systems that assess, plan, and provide academic and social skill instruction to support positive behavior in students with mild to moderate support needs.

 - Use effective methods for teaching of reading, speaking, listening, written language, and mathematics to insure access to general education curriculum across settings.